 A stereo imaging configuration is used as shown in Fig. 3.
-Phantom v2512 high speed cameras are used for imaging (28 μ m pixels, 1280 x 800 px at 20 kHz).
-A cropped image size of 256 x 304 is used for this experiment, while the frame rate is maintained at 20 kHz.
-An exposure time of 49 μ s captures sufficient signal from the PSP.
-A pair of Nikon zoom lenses (set to 85 mm) are used with LaVision Scheimpflug mounts, allowing a low aperture (f/2.8) to capture additional signal while aligning the focal plane with the front face of the beam.
-Long-pass filters are attached to the front of the lens to block the excitation light and pass only the emitted light, as described in Section II.D.
+Phantom v2512 high speed cameras are used for imaging (28 $\mu$ m pixels, 1280 x 800 px at 20 kHz).
+A cropped image size of 896 x 512 is used for this experiment, while the frame rate is maintained at 20 kHz.
+An exposure time of 49 $\mu$ s captures sufficient signal from the PSP.
+A pair of Nikon 105 mm lenses are used with LaVision Scheimpflug mounts, allowing a low $f/\# = 5.6$ to capture additional signal while aligning the focal plane with the front face of the beam.
 The field-of-view captured the center 25 mm of the front face of the beam in both camera systems.
 The center portion of top and bottom faces of the beam (shaded region in Fig. 2a) is captured independently in the two separate cameras.
 Note that viewing of the entire beam span was precluded by the 25-mm tall test section windows.
-The physical scaling of the system is \approx 9.4 px/mm.
-At f/# = 2.8, the depth-of-field is smaller than the depth of the beam even with the Scheimpflug mounts.
+The physical scaling of the system is 15.6 px/mm.
+At $f/\# = 5.6$ , the depth-of-field is smaller than the depth of the beam even with the Scheimpflug mounts.
 Therefore, as a compromise between the DIC on the front surface and the PSP on the top and bottom faces, the focus plane is set slightly behind the front face of the beam, so that the top and bottom beam faces are also within the depth-of-field.
+The cameras are mounted on a set of optical rails to adjust the stereo angle and working distance.
 The stereo-angle, defined as the total angle between the lenses, is approximately 60° and the stand-off distance is approximately 200 mm.
 The cameras systems are mounted to a large floating vibration isolation table to reduce propagation of shock tube motion through to the cameras.